-Skin on the face may peel for a number of reasons.
-Depending on the cause, there may be a range of effective treatments and methods of prevention.
+The skin on the face may peel for a number of reasons.
+Depending on the cause, there may be a range of effective treatments, including home remedies.

 Here, we explore 11 ways to heal peeling skin on the face and prevent any associated itching or discomfort.
 We then look into the causes of skin peeling, as addressing the underlying issue can be key.

 Using a moisturizer right after washing and drying the face can help lock in moisture.
 Doing so can treat peeling skin that results from dryness.
 It is best to use a moisturizer that is fragrance free.

 According to the American Academy of Dermatology, moisturizers that contain one or more of the following ingredients may help soothe dry skin:

 - shea butter

 - mineral oil

 If a person has a sunburn, they should avoid using moisturizers and other products that contain oil or petroleum.
 These can trap heat within the skin.

 Skin care products that contain oil can also contribute to acne formation.
 Use facial products that are noncomedogenic and oil free.